aarnphm/aarnphm.github.io/content/private/bentoml/OpenLLM design draft.md

 ---
-id: "open-llm"
+id: OpenLLM
 tags:
-  - "machinelearning"
+  - machinelearning
-  - "bentoml"
+  - bentoml
+description: "OpenLLM: Serve, fine-tune LLMs in production"
 ---

-# OpenLLM-Server

-OpenLLM-Server is a server for running LLM models in production.
+OpenLLM is a server for running LLM models in production.
 It is built on top of [BentoML](https://bentoml.com)

 # To install it, run `pip install open-llm-server`